DanijelStrbad/Python_encryption_toolbox/README.md

 # Python_encryption_toolbox

-This is Pyhton toolbox full of crypto functions.
+This is a Python tool full of crypto functions.

 It supports: